 About Elizabeth:

-With a consistent focus on the breath, I aim to increase your connection to your physical body, to create calm in your entire being & empower you to find acceptance of all that you are.
-Having spent many years recovering from spinal injury, my goal is to help you find your true core & guide you to make conscious choices with movement that work for you - to grow from a place of safety, stability & consistency.
+A global nomad,Holistic Coach, lifelong athlete, & yoga & meditaiton teacher, I bring a world of knowledge to get you out of your “thinking mind” to deeply connect with yourself to co-create your own ALIGNED LIFE that is authentic to YOU.
+I work mainly on helping people ease their own pain & realize their fullest potential with ease.
+My classes use consistent focus on the breath to increase your connection to your physical body, to create calm in your entire being & empower you to find acceptance of all that you are.
+Having spent years recovering from spinal injury (childhood abuse, self-abandonment &negative self-talk) my goal is to help you find your truth & guide you to make conscious choices with your: body, mind, emotions AND spirit that work for you - to grow from a place of safety, stability & consistency.

 Come breathe with me in an on-demand class, livestream, or private session.
 I'm here to guide you to your ultimate Holistic Health with Love.